MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 >[!NOTE]
 >To learn about adding custom status for your organization, see [Define status reason transitions for the Case or custom tables](/powerapps/maker/data-platform/define-status-reason-transitions).

-Let's define a flow so that when a seller makes a call to discuss product details with a customer and changes the status of the phone call to **Made**4, an email must be sent with more details about the product for the customer to proceed further with the deal.
+Let's define a flow so that when a seller makes a call to discuss product details with a customer and changes the status of the phone call to **Made**, an email must be sent with more details about the product for the customer to proceed further with the deal.
 If the call status is other than **Made**, an email must be sent to request for an appointment.

 1. Select **Add** (**+**) after the phone call activity.
     >[!div class="mx-imgBorder"]